 Scientific name: Calliteara pudibunda

-July to August.
+On the wing from May to June.
 Common to England, Wales and most of Ireland but absent from Scotland.
 Previously known as ‘Hop-dog’ when it was a pest to commercial Hop fields.

-The larvae are a bright greenish-yellow with four tufts of golden yellow hairs which grow slowly between late June and early October, then overwintering as pupae.
+The larvae are a bright greenish-yellow, with four tufts of golden yellow hairs.
+They grow slowly between late June and early October, then overwinter as pupae.

 Size and Family